zapraxia/sigmage-app/README.md

 ## Inspiration <br/>

 Many artists we know have complained that their work is being used without appropriate credit as other people claim to be the original creaters.
-Sigmage is a tool that ensures that images are signed, so that we can easily access the creater associated with each image.
+Sigmage is a tool that sets or gets a signature inside an image, so that we can easily access the creater associated with each image.
+The signed image slightly alters the image data by encrypting a hidden signature using a state of the art steganography algorithms.
 This addresses privacy concerns and allows original creaters of images to be more assertive of their own work<br/><br/>

 ## What it does<br/>